cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### TimeoutPath

 The timeout path is a public path set by the upgrade initiator to determine when the TRY step should timeout.
 It stores the `timeoutHeight` and `timeoutTimestamp` by which point the counterparty must have progressed to the TRY step.
-This path will be proven on the counterparty chain in case of a successful TRY, to ensure timeout has not passed.
+The TRY step will prove the timeout values set by the initiating chain and ensure the timeout has not passed.
 Or in the case of a timeout, in which case counterparty proves that the timeout has passed on its chain and restores the channel.

 ```typescript
 function timeoutPath(portIdentifier: Identifier, channelIdentifier: Identifier) Path {